VoiNetwork/learn-more/docs/developers/networks.md

 # Networks

-Voi blockchain will have two public networks, mainnet & testnet.
+Voi blockchain will have two public networks, mainnet and testnet.
 Right now, there only exists the testnet network.

 ### Mainnet